tanaymukherjee/tanaymukherjee/README.md

 During free time, I like to read or listen to music.
 Watching sports is my best way to relax - be it cricket, tennis or soccer, I am in for all.
 Last read this book called - Crime and Punishment by Fyodor Dostoevsky.
 If you haven't read it yet, then please do at the first chance.

 Want to know more?
-Connect with me and we can have more discussion over a cup of Tea/Coffee. :)
+Connect with me on [LinkedIn](https://www.linkedin.com/in/tanay-mukherjee-96206861/) and we can have more discussions over a cup of Tea/Coffee/Icecream. :)

 **We bear, we grow; like seeds, like plants.**